adap/flower/examples/devices_demo/README.md

         ```
         &nbsp;

 7. Power modes: The Jetson devices can operate at different power modes, each making use of more or less CPU cores clocked at different freqencies.
 The right power mode might very much depend on the application and scenario.
 When power consumption is not a limiting factor, we could use the highest 15W mode using all 6 CPU cores.
-On the other hand, if the devices are running of batteries we might want to make use of a low power mode using 10W and 2 CPU cores.
+On the other hand, if the devices are battery-powered we might want to make use of a low power mode using 10W and 2 CPU cores.
 All the details regarding the different power modes of a Jetson Xavier-NX can be found [here](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fpower_management_jetson_xavier.html%23wwpID0E0NO0HA).
 For this demo we'll be setting the device to the high performance mode:
     ```bash
     $ sudo /usr/sbin/nvpmodel -m 2 # 15W with 6cpus @ 1.4GHz
     ```

-## Settting up a Raspberry Pi (3B+ or 4B)
+## Setting up a Raspberry Pi (3B+ or 4B)

 1. Install ubuntu server 64-bit for Rapsberry Pi.
 You can do this by using one of the images provided [by Ubuntu](https://ubuntu.com/download/raspberry-pi) and then use Etcher.
 Alternativelly, astep-by-step installation guide, showing how to download and flash the image onto a uSD card and, go throught the first boot process, can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).